 About people remembering me around the world:

 It is interesting and lovely to know that people remember me whenever they watch Madhuri on TV or in newspapers.
 Whenever my well-wishers (from office, family, or anywhere else) see her photos / posters / wax statue, they say that they remember me, and I don't think there can be a bigger compliment than this!
-I remember one of my colleagues went to the U.S., and he saw a huge Madhuri Dixit's poster in a restaurant there.
-He clicked the photo and sent it to me over email telling me that he remembered me on seeing it.
-There are countless such moments.
+I remember one of my colleagues went to the U.S., and he saw a huge poster of Madhuri Dixit's in a restaurant there.
+He clicked the photo and sent it to me over official email telling me that he remembered me on seeing it.

-I have hundreds of her photos, newspaper cuttings, etc. collected since the year of Anjaam.
+I have hundreds of her photos, newspaper cuttings, etc. collected since the year of Beta.
 I remember how my school-mates used to sell me those so-called original photos of HAHK for Rs.
 5/- each and that too used to be so costly then.
 Otherwise, post-card size photos costing Re.
 1/- then - that typical paper-make I can still remember.
 I'm really amazed at myself as to how I have maintained all those pictures till date.
 I had stored all of that in a brown-colored Brief Case.
 It was only a few months before meeting her that I got the chance to stick most of them properly into a huge wedding album.
 It was not done with the intention of showing it to her, but just as part of my self-organization.
-You can see the album by clicking here.
+You can see the album by clicking here

 I got an opportunity to be part of the audience in the Nach Baliye-3 show on 26th November 2007 (when she was there for promoting Aaja Nachle) with the Orkut's Group and got to see Madhuri in person.
 We clicked a group picture with her, which was enough for a memory.
 Couldn't talk or "meet her" as such though, but I was glad I got to see the person I admired since childhood.

 That was the same year when I launched the website www.madhurifan.com.
 I held quite a few Madhurifan Contests, and gifted quite a few innovative prizes to winners.
 It was fun.
-One of them, I remember, is the Madhurifan T-shirt - with Madhuri Dixit's photo printed on it.
+One of them, I remember, is the Madhurifan T-shirt - with Madhuri's photo printed on it.
 I am glad to have pioneered this idea.

 While taking that huge album to her, I told her that I'd trouble her a bit by showing it to her, to which she replied, "No, not at all", and she was really very happy to see it.
 Her driver was kind enough to help me uncover the album.